rowyio/roadmap/README.md

 <h3>Step 1: Setup backend template</h3>
 The backend template for the roadmap app is available on Rowy - a lowcode platform for Firebase.
 This template will get you setup with a database on Firestore and cloud functions on Firebase. <i>
-Don't worry if you have not family with Firebase, Rowy will guide you through the entire process.
+Don't worry if you have not familiar with Firebase, Rowy will guide you through the entire process.
 </i>
 <br/>
 <br/>